 Of late India has emerged as a pioneer in the field of health sector dealing the best to global patients suffering from scoliosis and other medical ailments.
 A large number of leading spines, Neurosurgery and Orthopedic Centers of India are present which offer the highest possible standards of spine and neuro healthcare to patients.
-India has world class panel of spine and Orthopedic expertise and have provided surgery and medical treatments to most complex cases of Spine like the Degenerated Disc Disease, Multi Level Herniated Discs, Scoliosis, Kyphosis, Spinal Stenosis, Spondylolisthesis, Spinal Tumors, Spinal Fractures and Malformations.
+India has world class spine surgeons and orthopedic expertise and has provided surgery and medical treatments to most complex cases of Spine like the Degenerated Disc Disease, Multi Level Herniated Discs, Scoliosis, Kyphosis, Spinal Stenosis, Spondylolisthesis, Spinal Tumors, Spinal Fractures and Malformations.

 The hospitals catering Scoliosis surgery in India happen to a top class modern treatment centres abreast with latest technology as witnessed in the developed nations.
 Most of them are accredited with JCI accreditations, which are approved once they follow stringent protocols of quality and hygiene.
 Increasing quality of medical facilities with affordability factors do bring a huge rush of foreign patients all across the world, wherein they get quality health care and best medical services.

 The hospitals and clinics are spread over more than 15 cities of India and with more than 5,000 healthcare professionals have the most advanced medical facilities in the world and use the best internationally recognized medical systems where the patients get their scoliosis surgeries.

 These are available at hospitals in the following cities with latest amenities and state-of-art-facilities.